Skip to content

 Early Access Terms

-Important terms that apply while OneForce Care is in early access, including why you must keep independent records.
+Important terms that apply while your account is in early access, including why you must keep independent records.

-OneForce Care is currently in early access.
-These Early Access Terms set out important conditions that apply to your use of the Service while it is in early access, in addition to our Terms of Service (the “Main Terms”).
+These Early Access Terms set out important conditions that apply to your use of the Service while your account is in early access, in addition to our Terms of Service (the “Main Terms”).
 Please read this page carefully.
 It contains conditions that affect how you can rely on the Service, including that you must not treat it as your sole system of record.

 Capitalised terms not defined here have the meaning given in the Main Terms.
 “Wondertree”, “we”, “us” and “our” mean Wondertree Studios Pty Ltd (ACN 699 886 498, ABN 82 699 886 498) of Level 10, 387 George Street, Sydney NSW 2000, Australia.